Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Introduction

 To estimate the effects of wildfires, previous studies have used satellite observations to make comparisons of trends between similar burned and unburned regions \citep{Goetz2006, Alcaraz-Segura2010, Bolton2015}. \citet{Bright2019} found that wildfires in temperate forest ecosystems have diverse effects, with some regions taking less than 5 years to more than 13 years to recover pre-wildfire vegetation indices values.
-However, most of previous analyses did not consider the initial vegetation conditions, nor the differences in climate, as these zones may differ in forest ecosystem, vegetation type or weather.
-As the natural environment is constantly changing, there can be differences between controls and burned regions in terms of natural gradients such as diversity, fertility and soil moisture \citep{Ibanez2019} that need to be accounted for.
+However, most of previous analyses did not consider the initial vegetation conditions, nor the differences in forest ecosystem, vegetation type and climate.
+As the natural environment varies over time, there can be differences between control regions and burned regions in terms of natural gradients such as diversity, fertility and soil moisture \citep{Ibanez2019} that need to be accounted for.
 Previous studies have used differences between pre- and post-wildfires through satellite imagery to compute a post-disturbance regrowth, in both, absolute (growth trend) and relative (recovery indicator) terms \citep{Kennedy2012}.
 Other studies used control regions as counterfactual vegetation to estimate the decrease in gross primary production (GPP) of terrestrial vegetation after a wildfire \citep{Steiner2020}.
 Spectral similarities between affected and unaffected pixels for change detection of ecosystem dynamics on time series have also been explored \citep{Lhermitte2010}.
 The most detailed methodologies require the combination of remotely sensed and field ground data \citep{Chu2013}.
-However, most of these studies focus on small groups of wildfires that have significant strong impacts on vegetation, with small pre- and post-fire follow-up dynamics.
-In addition, to our knowledge, no methodology accounts for time-varying confounding factors and the non-stationarity of the vegetation indices time series to estimate the dynamical heterogeneous effects of wildfires.
+However, most of these studies focus on small groups of wildfires that have large impacts on vegetation, with small pre- and post-fire follow-up dynamics.
+In addition, to our knowledge, no methodology accounts for time-varying confounding factors and non-stationary, vegetation index time series data to estimate the dynamical heterogeneous effects of wildfires.
 This is an important consideration as decadal increases or decreases in NDVI have been shown to impact analysis of historical wildfire case studies \citep{Hicke2003}.
 Moreover, these studies are limited by the heterogeneities of the unburned areas used, as they might differ from the heterogeneities in burned regions.